The Lake People Reference Series is a desktop headphone amplifier and DAC stackable combo system. It is priced at €800 and €900 for each.

 Thus it isn’t really a let down that Lake People dropped all gimmicks like crossfeed or optional bass and treble boosts.
 The RS amps do nothing but superbly amp the input.
 There is really nothing else to ask for.

 By default, the amp passively forwards the input to the output to link the amp to your speaker amp.
 E.g., Source > DAC > RS 02/08 > speaker amp.
 However, you can also choose to use the amp as a pre-amp.
 Thirdly, you can use the option active pass-through with volume control to use the amp for monitors, for example.
 For this, you will have to open the unit and reposition the jumpers.

-This is without doubt a high quality versatile headphone amp for purists.
+This is without a doubt a high-quality versatile headphone amp for purists.

 This category is easy.
 Simply put, everything goes.
 Well, aside from Stax and other non-generic power requests.
 My point is that if you have a headphone with a 6.3mm termination (or equivalent adapter), the RS 02 will be a very safe choice.
 The amp is as free of sounding as can be.
 Every argument about non-compatibility with any generic headphone is simply invalid.
 For me personally, this is the reference.

 Sure, you can raise the point that a particular headphone sounds better with another amp, but then most probably it is the other amp bringing its own sound character into the mix.
 Of course, you do not need such a heavyweight for small IEMs.
 There are definitely cheaper solutions that achieve the same transparency – even portable solutions at that.